troglobit/troglobit.github.io/content/howto/multicast.markdown

 multicast routing.
 Both static multicast routing, with [SMCRoute][1], and dynamic multicast routing, with [mrouted][2] and [pimd][3].

-For some use-cases it may not be possible to use multicast routing, then I recommend trying out:
+For some use-cases, in particular link-local multicast, it may not be possible to use multicast routing, then I recommend trying out:

+* Bridging networks, see bridge(8) or [Linux bridge - how it works][0]
 * [igmproxy][4], [mcproxy][5], or
 * OpenVPN in Layer-2, [bridged mode][6]